 Do all greyhounds like to cuddle or snuggle?

-Greyhounds are a breed who naturally likes to cuddle or snuggle.
+Greyhounds are a breed that naturally likes to cuddle or snuggle.
 They will cuddle and lick your face when sitting with you on the couch.
-They show their cuddly behaviour by gently grasping.
+They show their cuddly behavior by gently grasping.

-They also like the back rubs and to nuzzle.
+They also like the back rubs and nuzzling.
 Some greyhounds show their affectionate nature towards the owner by sleeping in the bed.

 But the cuddle or snuggle of a dog mainly depends on the individual.